Otago Harbour: Harbour developments and alterations

 While Otago Harbour might have the appearance of an excellent deep-water port, it was not naturally suited to such a role, especially in the early days of settlement when ships needed to dock close to the city.
 The flat land at the southern end of the harbour and close to the isthmus of Otago Peninsula was ideally suited for a city (and was the site for Dunedin), but the harbour itself could naturally accommodate deep-drafted ships only as far as Port Chalmers.
-At Port Chalmers, two islands (Quarantine Island/Kamau Taurua and Goat Island / Rakiriri) almost bisect the harbour.
+At Port Chalmers, two islands (Quarantine Island / Kamau Taurua and Goat Island / Rakiriri) almost bisect the harbour.
 Beyond them, the harbour is shallow and silty, and mudflats are often visible at low tide.
 In 1946 Otakou Fisheries was started based out of the township of the same name on the eastern side of the harbour.
 This was later to become a major part of the Otago fishing industry.

-As the city grew, and particularly with the increase in commerce that developed following the Otago Gold Rush of the 1860s, it became desirable to provide a means for ships to reach the city's wharves.
+As the city grew, and particularly with the increase in commerce that developed following the Otago gold rush of the 1860s, it became desirable to provide a means for ships to reach the city's wharves.
 Though a contentious and expensive decision, it was agreed to dredge a channel along the northwestern side of the harbour.
 The channel was finally opened on 30 December 1881.
 The initial channel was narrow and shallow, and did not get off to an auspicious start, as the Union Steam Ship Company's SS Penguin, the first ship to use it, was temporarily grounded while using it.
 The channel was officially named the Victoria Channel by Keith Ramsay, chairman of the Otago Harbour Board.
-A significant area at the head of the harbour has been reclaimed since the founding of Dunedin, primarily for industrial use.
+A significant area at the head of the harbour — much of it referred to as the Southern Endowment — has been reclaimed since the founding of Dunedin, primarily for industrial use.
 Smaller portions have also been reclaimed at a number of places around the harbour, including Port Chalmers, Macandrew Bay, and Broad Bay.

-As finance allowed, the channel was gradually widened and deepened, and by 1907, twice as many ships were using Dunedin's wharves as used Port Chalmers.
+As finance allowed, the channel was gradually widened and deepened, and by 1907 twice as many ships were using Dunedin's wharves as used Port Chalmers.
 It was only with the advent of Port Chalmers' container port in the early 1970s that the Victoria Channel again became quiet.
-The channel is maintained by Port Otago Ltd, who keep it dredged to a depth of eight metres, allowing ships of up to 40,000 tonnes deadweight to travel up the harbour to Dunedin.
+The channel is maintained by Port Otago Ltd, which keeps it dredged to a depth of eight metres, allowing ships of up to 40,000 tonnes deadweight to travel up the harbour to Dunedin.
 Much of the channel's larger traffic in the early 21st century is oil transport to Dunedin city and chemicals and fertiliser to and from Ravensbourne's fertiliser works.

-Aramoana at the harbour mouth has twice been projected as the site for New Zealand's second aluminium smelter.
+Aramoana, at the harbour mouth, has twice been projected as the site for New Zealand's second aluminium smelter.
 The proposals, in the mid-1970s and early 1980s, were abandoned after major public protest.
 The harbour is tidal, shallow and seldom rough and for that reason is popular for water sports such as yachting and windsurfing.